PaulskPt/galactic_unicorn_clock_mod/README.md

 [clock_mod.py](clock_mod.py)

 Modified clock example by @PaulskPt, using timed NTP synchronization.
 You can adjust the brightness with LUX + and -.
+Adjust the audio volume with VOL + amd -.
 Resync of the time is now done at intervals determined by the value of the variable 'interval_secs' in main(), line 648, default 600 seconds.
 Button A re-arranged.
 Buttons B, C and D added.
 Button A: increase hours; button B: decrease hours; button C: increase minutes; button D: decrease minutes.
 When you change hours and/or minutes, using buttons A thru D, the NTP syncing will be halted.
 This is done to prevent that a next NTP sync will undo your time alteration.

 Added Global variables:
 - 'classic': (default False) If True: the color scheme of the the original Pimoroni clock script version for the